Financial Aid FAQs

 13. My parents have not yet filed their federal tax return.
 How should I fill out my FAFSA?

 You should still complete and file the FAFSA by the priority filing deadline of March 1, even if all tax returns are not yet finalized.
 The FAFSA allows you to indicate that the information provided is an estimate and not from the actual tax return that will be filed.
-Once the taxes are filed, you can then update that estimated data by correcting the Student Aid Report (SAR) that the FAFSA processor will send you.
-You then send the SAR back to the FAFSA processor.
+Once the taxes are filed, you can then update that estimated data by logging on to your previously completed FAFSA and utilizing the Data Retrieval Tool (DRT).

 14. How can I be declared an independent student?